Hiring for Startups: How to Recruit the Un-Recruitable

 That way we are both getting a chance to evaluate if this might really be the right next step for you, and for us.
 There is no way to really know until we've worked with each other for at least a little while.
 What do you say?"

-If they’re truly a great fit for your startup, they won't be able to escape gradually falling in love with your company and your team.
+If they’re truly a great fit for your startup, they won't be able to avoid gradually falling in love with your company and your team.

 If they do, you simply pitch them to take the final giant leap and do the unthinkable of joining your company now that they know they can't live without it anymore :)

 Sales hiring is particularly challenging because as a startup, you should not hire experienced sales professionals.
 You should hire talented people who understand business.
-And many of them don’t find the prospect of being a “sales rep” very tempting.
+And many of them don’t find the idea of being a “sales rep” and cold calling prospects very tempting.

 Sales doesn’t enjoy a particularly good reputation.